jaredkrinke/ez-steam-api/README.md

 # ez-steam-api
 This is a synchronous/blocking, flat, C-style wrapper around the [Steamworks SDK](https://partner.steamgames.com/doc/sdk), originally designed for use via foreign function interfaces.

-This repository also includes a Node/JavaScript wrapper that is based on [Koffi](https://koffi.dev/).
-I used this wrapper for an Electron-based game on Steam (specifically for a Linux port).
+This repository also includes [a Node/JavaScript wrapper](js/README.md) that is based on [Koffi](https://koffi.dev/).
+I used that wrapper for an Electron-based game on Steam.

 ## Motivation
 The Steamworks API is native C++, with an optional flat/C-style API.
 Unfortunately, I found both provided options cumbersome in my project, for a few reasons: